rbaker26/BigBlueBox/README.md

 <br>

 ## Versioning
-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+This project uses [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/rbaker26/BigBlueBox/tags).

 <br>

 ## Authors
 * **Robert Baker** - *Initial work*

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/rbaker26/BigBlueBox/graphs/contributors) who participated in this project.

 <br>

 ## License
-This project is licensed under the GPL 3.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL 3.0 License - see the [LICENSE.md](https://github.com/rbaker26/BigBlueBox/blob/master/LICENSE) file for details

 <br>